captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## BRUCE:
 She’s on her way over right now.
 I’m not sure what to do.
-This place is turned upside-down… I’m not even dressed…
+This place is turned upside-down… I’m not even dressed—

 ---